kzima/vuestrap-template-component/README.md

   *Note: You will need <a href="https://github.com/babel/babel-loader">Babel Loader</a> in your Webpack config file to support ES6 syntax.

-You can then use icon component in your html, like so:
+You can then use this component in your html, like so:
 ```html
 <hello-world>Hello World</hello-world>
 ```